TL;DR

 Server and cloud storage browser

-For most users in 2026, Cyberduck is the better choice because it's open source.
+For most users in 2026, Cyberduck is the better choice because it's free and it's open source.
 However, Transmit remains a solid option for users who prefer its unique features.

 | Feature | Transmit | Cyberduck |